Deterministic evolution of gauge fields through a singularity

-At this point, we have a continuation result for purely Kasner solutions: they are great circles on the gnomonic sphere, which correspond to two (generally distinct) straight lines on the two $(x^1, x^2,x^3)$ hyperplanes associated with the two spatial orientations.
+The gnomonic projection suggests a natural continuation rule for purely Kasner solutions: they are great circles on the gnomonic sphere \cite{ThroughTheBigBang}, which correspond to two (generally distinct) straight lines on the two $(x^1, x^2,x^3)$ hyperplanes associated with the two spatial orientations (see \cref{FigGnomonic2}).
 To extend this result to Bianchi-IX solutions, where the straight lines only exist in a neighborhood of the singularity, we must identify an additional set of five variables that exhibit a finite nontrivial value at the singularity.

 The shape and scalar conjugate momenta $k_1$, $k_2$, $k_3$ can be regularized through the following change of variables:

 while the scale variable and its conjugate momentum, $x^0$ and $k_0$, require the following transformation: